AlCalzone/node-tradfri-client/README.md

 * `isSwitchable: boolean` - Whether the plug supports on/off (always true).
 * `isDimmable: boolean` - Whether the plug supports setting the dimmer value (always false for now).

-If the plug object was returned from a library function and not created by you, the following methods are available to change its appearance directly.
+If the plug object was returned from a library function and not created by you, the following methods are available to change its state directly.
 You can await them to make sure the commands were sent or just fire-and-forget them.
 The returned Promises resolve to true if a command was sent, otherwise to false.
 * `turnOn()` - Turns the plug on.
 * `turnOff()` - Turns the plug off.
 * `toggle([value: boolean])` - Toggles the plug's state to the given value or the opposite of its current state.